 His Royal Highness Crown Prince Haakon

-Crown Prince Haakon was born on 20 July 1973, and has one sister, Her Highness Princess Märtha Louise.
+Crown Prince Haakon was born on 20 July 1973, and is heir to the throne of Norway.
 The Crown Prince married Miss Mette-Marit Tjessem Høiby in Oslo Cathedral on 25 August 2001.

-There are three children in the Crown Prince and Crown Princesss family: Marius Borg Høiby, Her Royal Highness Princess Ingrid Alexandra and His Highness Prince Sverre Magnus.
+There are three children in the Crown Prince and Crown Princess’s family: Marius Borg Høiby, Her Royal Highness Princess Ingrid Alexandra and His Highness Prince Sverre Magnus.
+Crown Prince Haakon has one sister, Her Highness Princess Märtha Louise.

-The Crown Prince and Crown Princess have an active family life and spend a great deal of time with their young children enjoying indoor and outdoor recreational activities, including sport and cultural activities.
+The Crown Prince and Crown Princess have an active family life and spend a great deal of time with their children enjoying outdoor recreational activities.